Hey, I'm Alethea—and I'm a

 And know that to create genuine connections with others, you’ve gotta be willing to do a deep dive into your passion and your people which is an ever-evolving process.

-If you’re currently craving something that speaks to others in a way that actually feels good to you when it comes to your copy, I’m always here to help you piece it together whether that’s writing something for you and talking through your thoughts, so don’t be a stranger!
+If you’re craving copy that speaks to others in a way that feels good to you, I’m here to help.
+Whether that’s writing something for you or talking through your thoughts, don’t hesitate to reach out!

 love this post? give your audience a taste, too!